Specific rotations - 7 months

 - Point of care testing (during stat lab rotation)

-- Automated chemistry - main lab (5 weeks)
+- Automated chemistry – (core lab and Urinalysis (7 weeks)

 - Toxicology (6 weeks)

 - Outreach, send-out lab, quality assurance, phlebotomy (1 week)